 My latest venture, Breaking the Cycle South Pole will be a supported attempt to be the first person to cycle across the Antarctic continent via the South Pole.

 I am now focused on raising the sponsorship support to make BTC South Pole a reality.
-Dimension Data, World Expeditions, Australian Geographic, Aldersley Capital, Christini Technologies, Mont Australia, Ibis Cycles, VEE Tire Company, Revelate Designs, Hilleberg Tents, Wilderness Wear, Ride Mechanic and HiQCell and several private sponsors are my major sponsors to date.
-The World Expeditions partnership included a national speaking tour in June 2015 and I will be leading a high altitude cycle journey in the Indian Himalaya in June 2016.
+Overland Journal, Dimension Data, Chris and Sara Reston, Noel O’Brien, Simone Yeo, World Expeditions, Australian Geographic, Aldersley Capital, Christini Technologies, Mont Australia, Velocio, Ibis Cycles, VEE Tire Company, OORR, Revelate Designs, Hilleberg Tents, Wilderness Wear, Swisse Wellness, Julbo, The Heat Company, Ride Mechanic, Winning Spirit, Snowgum, HiQCell and several private contributors are my major sponsors to date.
+The World Expeditions partnership included a national speaking tour in June 2015.

 In between expeditions I work as a real tennis professional (currently at the Royal Melbourne Tennis Club).
 I have won 5 Australian Open singles titles and 6 doubles titles, and have achieved a highest ranking of World No.2 woman player.1.
 Australian Open 2012; 2&3.
 British Open 2007; 4.
 World Championships 2007.